 Published in 2011, this best-selling book is a must-read for anyone who’s interested in the history and future of our species.
 In Sapiens, Harari explains the history of humanity, from 70,000 years ago to the modern day.

-Covering science, agriculture, industry, and information, this is a fascinating, thought-provoking account of how humans evolved to conquer the world.
-It leads us to ask questions like: who are we?
+Covering science, agriculture, industry, and information, this is an interesting and thought-provoking account of how humans evolved to conquer the world.
+It raises questions like: Who are we?
 How did we get here?
-And perhaps most importantly, where are we going?
+And, perhaps most importantly, where are we going?

 Sapiens is a profound book that might change your perspective on the world.